-Table 36 Wireless: WPA/WPA2
+Table 31 Wireless: WPA/WPA2

-LABEL DESCRIPTION Idle Timeout (In Seconds) The ZyXEL Device automatically disconnects a wireless station from the wireless network after a period of inactivity.
-The wireless station needs to send the username and password again before it can use the wireless network again.
-Some wireless clients may prompt users for a username and password; other clients may use saved login credentials.
-In either case, there is usually a short delay while the wireless client logs in to the wireless network again.
-This value is usually smaller when the wireless network is keeping track of how much time each wireless station is connected to the wireless network (for example, using an authentication server).
-If the wireless network is not keeping track of this information, you can usually set this value higher to reduce the number of delays caused by logging in again.
-Group Key Update Timer (In Seconds) The Group Key Update Timer is the rate at which the AP (if using WPA-PSK/WPA2-PSK key management) or RADIUS server (if using WPA(2) key management) sends a new group key out to all clients.
+LABEL DESCRIPTION Group Key Update Timer (In Seconds) The Group Key Update Timer is the rate at which the AP (if using WPA-PSK/WPA2-PSK key management) or RADIUS server (if using WPA(2) key management) sends a new group key out to all clients.
 The re-keying process is the WPA(2) equivalent of automatically changing the WEP key for an AP and all stations in a WLAN on a periodic basis.
 Setting of the Group Key Update Timer is also supported in WPA-PSK/WPA2-PSK mode.
 The default is 1800 seconds (30 minutes).
-Authentication Serve :r IP Address Enter the IP address of the external authentication server in dotted decimal notation.
+Authentication Serve er e e e e e e e e e e e e e e e e e e IP Address Enter the IP address of the external authentication server in dotted decimal notation.
 Port Number Enter the port number of the external authentication server.
 The default port number is 1812 .
 You need not change this value unless your network administrator instructs you to do so with additional information.
 Shared Secret Enter a password (up to 31 alphanumeric characters) as the key to be shared between the external authentication server and the ZyXEL Device.
 The key must be the same on the external authentication server and your ZyXEL Device.
 The key is not sent over the network.
-Accounting Server (c optional) Active Select Yes from the drop down list box to enable user accounting through an external authentication server.
+Accounting Server (c Accounting Server (optional) Active Select Yes from the drop down list box to enable user accounting through an external authentication server.
 IP Address Enter the IP address of the external accounting server in dotted decimal notation.
 Port Number Enter the port number of the external accounting server.
 The default port number is 1813 .
 You need not change this value unless your network administrator instructs you to do so with additional information.
 Shared Secret Enter a password (up to 31 alphanumeric characters) as the key to be shared between the external accounting server and the ZyXEL Device.
 The key must be the same on the external accounting server and your ZyXEL Device.
 The key is not sent over the network.
-Apply Click Apply to save your changes back to the ZyXEL Device.
+Apply Click Apply to save your changes to the ZyXEL Device.
 Cancel Click Cancel to reload the previous configuration for this screen.
 Advanced Setup Click Advanced Setup to display the Wireless Advanced Setup screen and edit more details of your WLAN setup.

-7.4.5 Wireless LAN Advanced Setup
+6.4.5 Wireless LAN Advanced Setup